premsingh8171/kotlin_programs/README.md

 Unexpected tokens (use ';' to separate expressions on the same line)

 ```
-7.What is the error of below code?
+7. What is the error of below code?

 ```kotlin
 >     class Test: EmpData{}